 Note that this information is provided in order to give the presenter real-time information about viewer presence.
 It is not intended to be used for billing purposes.
 If a viewer's Internet connection drops and reconnects repeatedly, each event will trigger a callback.
 Please make use of the

-callbackOnEndUrlcallback to receive billing information for a completed screen share.
+callbackOnEndUrlcallback to receive billing information for a completed share session.

-- These functions wil get called when the screen share gets paused or resumed, respectively.
+- These functions will get called when the share session gets paused or resumed, respectively.

 screenleap.error(action, message, err)

 - This function is called when an error is encountered.
 The

 actionis the name of the action that triggered the error.
 The